 As our planet continues to dramatically adjust to our presence, studying our impact on remote places like Antarctica is one of the best ways to learn how the biological world works.
 This knowledge is crucial if we are to figure out how to continue to thrive in the future.

 Much of my PhD work was in partnership with the Antarctic Site Inventory, a collaborative scientific survey program which has been collecting data at hundreds of sites in the region, many of which are shown on this map (Naveen and Lynch 2011.
 Antarctic Peninsula Combendium, 3rd ed.
 Oceanites):

 Visiting the Antarctic

 Tourism in the Antarctic Peninsula has existed for several decades, and most companies that offer trips to the region are members of the International Association of Antarctica Tour Operators (IAATO).
 Oceanites, and its partners in the Antarctic Site Inventory have traveled with many different companies over the years to collect data.
 This relationship works very well: the scientists get a very cost-effective way to work in the Antarctic, and the passengers on the vessels enjoy an enriched experience by interacting with and learning directly from us.
-Experiencing the Antarctic in this way has been a very unique way to collect data, and interacting with passengers on the ships has been one of the most rewarding parts of doing science in the region.
+More recently, some companies like Viking Expeditions have been expanding the role that science plays on such voyages, involving guests directly with the research.
 Travelers to the Antarctic can also assist in research through the Polar Citizen Science Collective.
+Experiencing the Antarctic in this way can be a very eye-opening experience.
+As a scientist, working aboard such ships is a very unique way to collect data, and interacting with passengers on the ships has been one of the most rewarding parts of doing science in the region.